Iron deficiency anemia is the most frequent nutritional deficiency in the United States as well as worldwide.

 - Leg cramps.

-- Hearing sounds which come from inside the body.
+- Hearing sounds that come from inside the body.

 - Poor appetite, particularly in children and infants with IDA.